personal finance | july 7, 2025

 Irrevocable life insurance trust

 An irrevocable life insurance trust enables life insurance proceeds to pass directly to your beneficiaries without estate taxes, as long as specific requirements are met.
-Often, this trust is funded by contributing cash amounts below the annual gift tax exclusion level ($17,000 per donee in 2023).
+Often, this trust is funded by contributing cash amounts below the annual gift tax exclusion level ($19,000 per done in 2025).
 That cash is used by the trustee to purchase life insurance.
 The death benefits are kept out of your taxable estate because the IRS deems that you do not have control over the policy.
 It’s important to note, however, that the IRS imposes strict requirements for trusts to secure this favorable tax treatment, such as preventing you from acting as the trustee or changing the terms of the trust.
 Keep in mind: If you transfer an existing policy into a trust and die within three years, the face value of the policy will be included in your taxable estate.

-Income Evaluation
+Income evaluation

 Another factor to consider in estate planning is whether your heirs will have enough income in the years immediately following your death.
-If you’re worried that the distribution may not provide cash or other liquid assets quickly enough to cover potential life events or costs, life insurance may be a good solution.
+If you’re worried that the distribution may not provide cash quickly enough to cover potential life events or costs, life insurance may be a good solution.
 Instead of having to sell valuable estate assets or liquidate retirement plans prematurely, the death benefits from life insurance can provide for your heirs’ immediate financial needs.

-Customized for You
+Customized for you

 Estate planning can involve a number of complex decisions and possible strategies.
-Once you know what you want your estate plan to accomplish—who will inherit your assets and when they will receive them—then you can develop a strategy and implement your plan.
+The first step is to know what you want your estate plan to accomplish—who will inherit your assets and when they will receive them.
 Since estate planning is complicated and proper drafting of documents is essential, you should consult with a knowledgeable estate planning attorney.
-“If you’ve been meaning to review your estate plan,” says Young, “don’t wait.”
+If you’ve been meaning to review your estate plan, don’t wait.
 The effort and time you spend today will save you and your heirs time and money tomorrow.

 Important Information

-This material has been prepared for general and educational purposes only.
-This material does not provide recommendations concerning investments, investment strategies, or account types.
-It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.

 View investment professional background on FINRA's BrokerCheck.